rbtcollins/bitnami-docker/tutorials/redmine.md

   volumes:
     - nginx-vhost:/bitnami/nginx/conf/vhosts
 ```

+The `docker-compose.yml` file will be used to orchestrate the launch of the MariaDB, Ruby and Nginx containers using docker-compose.

 In the docker compose definition we specified the `MARIADB_USER`, `MARIADB_PASSWORD` and `MARIADB_DATABASE` parameters in the environment of the MariaDB container.
 The MariaDB container uses these parameters to setup a user and database on the first run.
 We have setup these variables according to the `database.yml` configuration above.
 The volume mounted at the `/bitnami/mariadb/data` path of the container ensures persistence of the MariaDB data.